DSaatz/DSaatz/README.md

 ---

 I'm a software developer passionate about creating practical solutions through code.
 My interests currently lie in AI engineering, data analysis, and web scraping technologies.
 I enjoy building small tools to automate tasks and optimize workflows.
-Beyond development, I'm diving deeper into the Linux ecosystem and exploring the Arch distribution to expand my technical expertise.
+Beyond development, I'm diving deeper into the Linux ecosystem and exploring the Debian distribution to expand my technical expertise.